ramanraja/test1/ReadMeAlso.md

 Second File-Markup
 ------------------
 this is a readme file with markups.

 This is created locally and pushed online.

-The mistake was to name it as .txt
+Earlier, I made a mistake: I named it as .txt

+So the markups were not working.

 Only .md works with markups.